Anderson-Lab/anderson-lab.github.io/csc_448_2020_spring/project.md

 # Project
 Every week we will apply the previous weeks conventional lab material to studying the novel coronavirus.
-The first week will focus more on what data is available at present though more data is coming out everyday.
+The first week will focus more on what data is available at present.

+## Website
+There is a separate website for this project located at <a href="https://anderson-github-classroom.github.io/csc-448-project/">https://anderson-github-classroom.github.io/csc-448-project/</a>